oyvind-ege/egg-svelte/README.md

 * ELEVATION_API_KEY -- an API key from https://elevation-api.io/
 * OPENCAGE_API_KEY -- an API key from https://opencagedata.com/api

+Run `npm install` and `npm start` to build the project and run the server.
+Then access localhost:SERVER_PORT to see the app in action.

 ## Formula

 The boiling time formula is taken from: https://www.mn.uio.no/kjemi/tjenester/kunnskap/egg/